 Its streets boast some of the best examples of Art Nouveau in Europe and Riga has a cafe society to match, making it an attractive cheap flight holiday destination.
-Before you fly out check out and compare a wide range of hotels in Riga.

 On the downside is a raucous night life often marred by yobbo stag party Brits whose idea of a good holiday night out is to urinate freely on national monuments.

 Riga, of course, is no stranger to late night revellers.
 It was once the holiday playground for the Russian military, and Communist colonels headed here regularly to taste its sizzling night life.

 Since the break with Communism, Riga has gained in reputation as a fun-filled, fast-forward holiday city, especially in the air travel market, and the locals seem keen to re-establish its pre-war eminence as the 'Paris of the Baltics'.